 A component of our commitment to addressing climate change involves greening our purchasing, investments, and related financial systems.
-Meetings, individual Friends, and families are actively encouraged to align their own spending actively encouraged to align their own spending and investments with the agenda of addressing climate change and to have a greater social and environmental impact.
+Meetings, individual Friends, and families are actively encouraged to align their own spending and investments with the agenda of addressing climate change and to have a greater social and environmental impact.